Farzad-R/sample_luigi_pipeline/README.md

 In order to be able to use the project in different operating systems without the need to change the path structure (for windows, linux and mac), os library and pyprojroot were utilized.
 Moreover, using pyprojroot, the project automatically detects the location of your project's root directory.
 So, no need to modify the directories in your system.

 In your own project, I suggest to add data, report_docs, and logs folders to .gitignore.

+Luigi tasks can contain three different parts, requires, output, and run.
+Howoever, the way you use these three methods vary based on your needs.
+In this pipeline, I didn't use the requires method.
+Also, output is just used to create the new output directory for that specific task.
+Check the [documentation](https://luigi.readthedocs.io/en/stable/tasks.html) for further information of how you can use luigi pipelines.

 ## Project initial structure

 Current structure of the project: